godisren/querydsl-demo/README.md

 # Introduction

-Demonstrate how Querydsl works on complexity query case by extending JPA in SpringBoot project.
+Demonstrate how Querydsl works on complex query cases by extending JPA in SpringBoot project.

 # Tech stack